ionic-team/ionic-site/content/docs/pro/deploy/tutorials/index.md

     /*
       Here we are going through each manual step of the update process:
       Check, Download, Extract, and Redirect.
-      This code is currently exactly the same as performAutomaticUpdate, but you could split it out to customize the flow.

       Ex: Check, Download, Extract when a user logs into your app, but Redirect when they logout for an app that is always running